Marie von Najmajer

 Marie von Najmájer (3 February 1844 in Buda, Hungary – 25 July 1904 in Bad Aussee (Styria), Austria) was an Austrian novelist and poet.
 She was the daughter of Hungarian royal hofrat Franz von Najmájer.
 In 1852 she moved to Vienna with her mother.
 She was an activist of the Association for Women's Education in Vienna (Verein für erweiterte Frauenbildung in Wien).
+She wrote lyric poetry, much of which about women's love of women, for example a long narrative poem dedicated to Queen Christian of Sweden and her love of Ebba.
+In 1875, when she was around 30, she became friends with Marie von Ebner-Eschenbach, and until her death -- the two regularly wrote letters to each other.
+Their correspondence can be seen as a very close friendship, but the Najamer's extensive writting of lesbianism lends credence to the idea that her love for Ebner was something more than platonic.